A screenshot is a copy of your screen.

-- Open a graphics editing program (for example, Microsoft Paint or Paint Shop Pro).
+- Open a graphics editing program (for example, Microsoft Paint).

 - Paste the image into the editor.
 This is most often done by using the menu Edit | Paste command or by pressing Ctrl+V. If your capture method saved the image to disk, you may need to open the image file.

 - Save the image in JPG, GIF or PNG format.

 - Check the size of the file you’ve just saved.
 If it is too large (more than 2 Mb), try adjusting the compression settings or crop only the necessary area of the screenshot.